 The JSE believes it is important for the exchange to be in a position to facilitate offerings and listings by continually enhancing its requirements to ensure a high level of investor protection and confidence.

-The Debt Listings Requirements provide for the minimum disclosure which investors and their professional advisers would reasonably require for the purpose of making an informed assessment of the nature and terms of the debt securities.
+The Debt Listings Requirements provide for the minimum disclosure which investors and their professional advisers would reasonably require for the purpose of making an informed assessment of the nature and state of an applicant issuer’s business, and terms of the debt securities.

 Documentation is central to any issuance of debt securities.
 The placing document consists of sections setting out all, or certain, of the terms and conditions of the debt securities and sections dealing with the issue of, subscription for and sale of the debt securities.
 The terms and conditions of the debt securities provide for the rights of the investor, the obligations of the applicant issuer, the terms of any security or guarantee, the mechanics of payment and settlement and any credit enhancements or trust deeds, credit ratings, etc.